yfiton/yfiton/README.md

 ```
 ## Advanced usage

-Yfiton is provided with several _notifiers_ that allow to send notifications using well-known or modern communication services.
+Yfiton is provided with several _notifiers_ that allow sending notifications using well-known or modern communication services.
 You can list available _notifiers_ as follows:

     $ yfiton --list-notifiers